gajanan-patil-44/react-Learning/counterProject/README.md

+#Counter Project

+- Counter Project is build to learn react concepts like hooks where we are used useState()
+- useState() is helpfull to change all value where same variable are injected.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.